Gerapy/Gerapy/README.md

 gerapy migrate
 ```

-Next you can runserver to enjoy it:
+Next you can runserver by this command:

 ```bash
 gerapy runserver
 ```

+Then you can visit [http://localhost:8000](http://localhost:8000) to enjoy it.

 ## Preview